 The Shoreline Management Master Program regulates development along shorelines.
-Swamp Creek is the only shoreline in the City of Brier's Planning Area that is identified as a stream of statewide significance, from its confluence with Scriber Creek to its mouth at the Sammamish River.
+Swamp Creek is the only shoreline in the city of Brier's Planning Area that is identified as a stream of statewide significance, from its confluence with Scriber Creek to its mouth at the Sammamish River.
 Swamp Creek flows just east of the Brier City Limits.
-Figure B-7, of Appendix A, shows the stream course of Swamp Creek in relation to the City of d.
-Endangered Species Act

-Brier.
-The Snohomish County Shoreline Management Master Program designates the Snohomish County portion of Swamp Creek as Suburban Environment, recognizing that residential housing currently exists along its shores (within the 200\foot protection zone of either side of the banks of the creek).
+Figure 5, of Appendix A, shows the stream course of Swamp Creek in relation to the City of Brier.
+The Snohomish County Shoreline Management Master Program designates the Snohomish County portion of Swamp Creek as Suburban Environment, recognizing that residential housing currently exists along its shores (within the 200-foot protection zone of either side of the banks of the creek).